Introduction to the

 Fact Types

-Fact types are declared as one or more fact type readings.
-Each reading provides a verbal description of the relationship between one or more concepts, the role players.
 All the readings of a fact type must have the same set of role players.
-The first reading of a fact type is the default reading, and provides the identification scheme when needed.
-The readings of a new fact type may be preceeded by the name of the concept that is the objectification of that fact type.
-A derived fact type is followed by its derivation.
+The first reading of a fact type is the default reading, and provides the identification scheme when needed (when the fact type is objectified).

 Each fact type reading may contain a quantifier expression before the last role player, which can assert mandatory, uniqueness or frequency constraints over the allowed population of instances of that fact.
 A qualifier that asserts a ring constraint (see below) may also follow a reading.